 I am available daily by email at cbrewer@tacomacc.edu.
 I check this often though I will never be more than twenty-four hours in responding to your email during the normal school term.
-As this class is fully online, we will have a virtual classroom in the Canvas Learning Management System where all interaction will take place on an asynchronous basis.
-This means that you will sign on and do your work whenever it is convenient for you.
-We will not be meeting simultaneously at any time.
-I will not be holding on-campus office hours for spring term.
+As this class is web enhanced, we will have a Canvas virtual classroom as well as our classroom on campus and messaging me through that system will result in the quickest response.
+My on-campus office is located in building 18-Adjunct Center and the phone number is 253-460-4399.
+My office hours for winter term are Fridays from 12:30-1:30.
+If you need to meet with me at an alternate time, send me a message via Canvas and we'll set a time to meet.
 Messaging me through the Canvas system (inbox) will result in the quickest response.